symfony/symfony-docs/setup/symfony_server.rst

 By default, projects are accessible at some random port of the ``127.0.0.1`` local IP.
 However, sometimes it is preferable to associate a domain name to them:

-* It's more convenient when you work continuously on the same project because port numbers can change but domains don't;
+* It is more convenient when you work continuously on the same project because port numbers can change but domains don't;
 * The behavior of some applications depend on their domains/subdomains;
 * To have stable endpoints, such as the local redirection URL for OAuth2.